scmmmh/metadata-tutorial/source/analyse_visualise_data/analysis/further_filtering.rst

 Further Filtering
 =================

-We have now identified a number of additional filters and transforms we wish to apply to our data-set:
+In the basic statistical analysis we identified a number of additional filters and transforms we wish to apply to our data-set:

 * Remove all rows with multiple languages or no language
 * Merge language codes